The Power of Pregnancy Relaxation: 4 Benefits to Enhance Your Pregnancy Journey and 7 Tips to Practice with Ease

 Do it together:

 You might choose to listen by yourself but you can also listen to your relaxation audios together with your birth partner.
-They can help your your partner feel calmer during birth too.
+They can help your your partner feel calmer during birth too, which is really important because your body will pick up on your partner's vibes and if they are anxious, that can effect your birth.

 Listen on a speaker:

 At around 27 weeks your baby can hear noises outside the womb.
-Some people have said they played the relaxations during pregnancy, and then used them to calm their crying baby after they are born.
+Some people have said they played the relaxations during pregnancy, and then used them to calm their crying baby after they are born - excellent!

 Reframe it; relaxation is a gift: